-|Autism is a lifelong developmental condition that affects, the way an individual relates to his or her environment and their interaction with other people.
+|Autism is a lifelong developmental condition that affects the way a person communicates and interacts with other people

-Because the challenges autism presents are primarily neurological, sometimes autism is referred to as a ‘hidden disability’.
+|Autism is often referred to as a ‘hidden disability’.

-While people with autism share certain characteristics, the word ‘spectrum’ reflects the broad range of highly individual challenges, needs and preferences that people with autism have.
+|While Autistic people share certain characteristics, the word ‘spectrum’ reflects the broad range of individual challenges,

 strengths, needs and preferences that individuals on the autism spectrum have.